 Purchasing a home is a stressful event for a lot of people, but it isn't too confusing with a little planning ahead of time.

-I like to supply buyers with an overview of the entire deal so they'll understand exactly what they can expect.
+I like to provide buyers with a road map of the whole deal so they know exactly what to expect.

-Below are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
+When you're ready to get started, simply contact me here or e-mail me at .
 I'm happy to address questions you have regarding this information.

 Step 1 – Get ready to buy

 There are a lot of things you'll want to do prior to beginning your home search.

 You'll probably want to assemble a check list of items you want to have, plan for what neighborhoods you want to live in, and start working on your budget.